WHAT IF EDUCATION ACTUALLY CARED FOR ALL STUDENTS AND HELPED THEM BECOME WISE, VIRTUOUS, AND COMPASSIONATE HUMAN BEINGS?

 of Odyssey Leadership Academy is to focus on the values of identity formation, virtue development, compassion, and the pursuit of wisdom through constructive mentoring relationships, transformative curriculum, and real-world experiences.

 of OLA is on shaping the next generation of thoughtful leaders, innovators, storytellers, and visionaries to be voices of change in their communities and architects of repair in the world!

-The pressing issues of our times (hunger, poverty, human trafficking, crime, oppression, and injustice) demand individuals possessing the skills, desire, and courage to bring light to dark places, we seek to shape an educational experience that focuses on what truly matters in the human experience:
+The pressing issues of our times demand individuals possessing the skills, desire, and courage to bring light to dark places.
+That is why we seek to shape an educational experience that focuses on what truly matters in the human experience:

 the capacity to choose the Good, the Noble, the Beautiful, and the Praiseworthy in life